karolisliutack/EKS_Task/README.md

 * Edit orgWhitelist for your specific GitHub Project/Repository on helm_release_atlantis.tf file

-* Edit orgWhitelist for your specific GitHub Project/Repository on helm_release_atlantis.tf file

 * Edit repository for your specific GitHub Repository on github-atlantis.tf file